carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 class: Workflow

 inputs:
-  fastq: File
+  fastq_file: File

 steps:
-  fastqc:
+  quality_control:
     run: bio-cwl-tools/fastqc/fastqc_2.cwl
 	in:
-	  reads_file: fastq
+	  reads_file: fastq_file
     out: [html_file]

 outputs:
   qc_html:
     type: File
-	outputSource: fastqc/html_file
+	outputSource: quality_control/html_file
 ~~~
 {: .language-yaml}

 In a __workflow__ the `steps` field must always be present.
 The workflow tasks or steps that you want to run are listed in this field.
-At the moment the workflow only contains one step: `fastqc`.
+At the moment the workflow only contains one step: `quality_control`.
 In the next episodes more steps will be added to the workflow.

 Let's take a closer look at the workflow.
 First the `inputs` field will be explained.

 ~~~
 inputs:
-  fastq: File
+  fastq_file: File
 ~~~
 {: .language-yaml}

 Looking at the CWL script of the `fastqc` tool, it needs a fastq file as its input.
-So this workflow also needs a `File` for its inputs.
+So the variable `fastq_file` has `File` as its type.
 To make this workflow interpretable for other researchers, self-explanatory and sensible variable names are used.
-In this case, `fastq` is used as the input name for the fastq file.
+In this case, `fastq_file` is used as the input name for the fastq file.

 > ## Input and output names
 > It is very important to give inputs and outputs a sensible name.
 Try not to use variable names like `inputA` or `inputB` because others might not understand what is meant by it.